Delivering faster, safer care for young patients

 Key Benefits

-Instant assessment of the fracture and bone alignment;
+Real-time assessment of fractures and bone alignment

-Fewer repeat procedures under general anesthesia;
+Fewer repeat procedures requiring sedation

 Total Equipment Cost